Double Robust Bayesian Inference on Average Treatment Effects: Least Favorable Directions for Other Causal Parameters

 \section{Least Favorable Directions for Other Causal Parameters}

-In this part, we provide details on the least favorable directions for the first two examples in Section \ref{sec:extend}.
+In this part, we provide details on the least favorable directions for the first two examples in Section \ref{sec:other_param}.
 We properly address the binary outcome $Y$ and the reparameterization through the logistic type link function $\Psi(\cdot)$.
-Similar results for continuous outcome variables can be found in Sections 7 and 12 in \cite{severini2001efficiency}.